in Frieze Los Angeles | 12 DEC 24

 Patrick Eugène presented by Mariane Ibrahim (Chicago, Mexico City, Paris)

-Mariane Ibrahim makes its Frieze Los Angeles debut with a solo show by the Brooklyn-based Patrick Eugène.
+Mariane Ibrahim makes its Frieze Los Angeles debut with a solo show by the Atlanta-based Patrick Eugène.
 Drawing inspiration from his Haitian heritage, Eugène’s large-scale paintings on linen portray figures in graceful, contemplative poses.
 Migration, solitude and family are just some of the themes he develops in his latest work.
 Eugène detaches his scenes and subjects from specific locations and situations, empowering audiences to connect with the work ‘without distraction or instruction’.

 Patrick Eugène, Echoes Within, 2024.
 Courtesy: the artist and Mariane Ibrahim